 How often should I be calibrating my pipettes?

-The pipette calibration interval depends upon several factors including the degree of confidence required in your results, the amount and type of use a pipette receives, and the accuracy and precision required in specific procedures.
+The pipette calibration interval depends upon the risk tolerance of the lab and includes considerations like the degree of confidence required in your results, the frequency and type of use a pipette receives, and the accuracy and precision required in specific procedures.
 In some cases, pipette performance should be verified daily.
 For more information on this topic, refer to our Lab Report 6.

 Who should do the pipette performance testing?

 The performance of a manual action pipette, possibly more than any other precision instrument, is dependent on operator technique.
 Pipette operators should be trained in one standardized method of pipetting technique to ensure data integrity.
-For more information on this topic, refer to our Lab Report 2 or review our training information.
+For more information on this topic, refer to our Lab Report 2, devise operator assessment plans in the PCS Software, and review our training information.